After the main Agent release manager confirms successful deployment to a few targets, create a branch based on

 Multiple check releases between bugfix release¶

-- Make a pull request with integration release, then merge it to the release branch.
+- Make a pull request with that branch, then merge it to the release branch.

 `ddev release tag <INTEGRATION>`

-Then pull the latest release branch so your branch has both the bugfix commit and release commit.
+Pull the latest release branch so your branch has the bugfix commit and release commit.

 Tag the branch with the new bumped version